• Skip to primary navigation

 Instructions

-2. Put 12 vanilla beans into each pint jar (that's 24 halves each).
+2. Put 12 vanilla beans into each pint jar (that's 24 halves in each jar).
 If you are using smaller or larger jars, adjust accordingly.

 4. Put the lids on the jars finger-tight (that's just barely tightened, and not as tight as when you store them).